JorjaFox/website/_posts-old-blog/2011-02-03-csi-11x13-the-two-mrs-grissoms.md

 title: 'CSI 11&#215;13 "The Two Mrs. Grissoms" Discussion Post (Updated)'
 date: '2011-02-03T09:00:00-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Two Mrs walk into a room, only one survives!
 It''s a Grissom vs Grissom smackdown on tonight''s CSI, with a side of Mr. Grissom.
 You heard me.
-He''s here for one night only. <em>Updated with screencaps and a recap</em>'
+He''s here for one night only. _Updated with screencaps and a recap_'
 layout: post
 guid: 'https://jorjafox.net/?p=3061'
 permalink: /2011/csi-11x13-the-two-mrs-grissoms/